ewanlockwood/the-book-stiop/README.md

 ## Strategy Plane

-The inspiration for this project came from <a href="https://ourworldindata.org/natural-disasters"> Our World In Data </a> they had a vast amount of dashboards but I decided to use the Natural Disasters database from <a href="https://www.emdat.be/"> The International Disaster Database</a>.
+The purpose for this website came from an idea of my friends and I to have a place to share books we recommend.

-This Interactive Data Dashboard was built to display and visualise data for the end user to interact with.
-There are charts to further improve their knowledge on the effects of disasters.
-This site was mainly itended for students, for educational purposes or people genrally interested in this topic.
+This Data Driven Web-application was built to share books with other users with the same genre interests.

 ## Scope Plane